gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ---

 - 'Building an online community for historians in The Netherlands', [Working group Public History Online: Using the Web to Collaborate and Share](http://www.pastvoices.net/historyonline/),_ National Council on Public History Annual Meeting_ (Milwaukee, 18-22 April 2012).
-- [invited] 'Digital sources and historical research: European Jewish history as an example', _Utrechts Cultuurhistorisch Seminar_ (Utrecht University, 12 December 2012).
+- 'Digital sources and historical research: European Jewish history as an example', _Utrechts Cultuurhistorisch Seminar_ (Utrecht University, 12 December 2012).

 ## 2011